hizzybabe/HTMLKit/src/routes/practice/htmlcss2/+page.md

 ---

 This basic layout is ready to use, and you can build on it for more customization or interactivity.
-Let me know if you want to add any additional elements!